UPPMAX/linux-command-line-201/docs/sessions/symlinks.md

 !!! hint

     You can type along to most of this!
 Use the files in "exercises" -> "redirects-env-links" for examples.

+### Hard links

+!!! hint

+    You can code along!

+    Either use one of the files/directories in "exercises" -> "redirect-env-link" or create a file to play with.
+This should work:

+    ``echo 'This is my test file' > testfile``

+!!! note "Create a hard link, files"

+    ```bash
+    ln testfile linkfile
+    ```

+    To check what happened, do this:
+    ```bash
+    ls -li testfile linkfile
+    ```

+    My output:
+    ```bash
+    $ ls -li
+    total 8
+    808864781 -rw-r--r-- 2 bbrydsoe folk 21 May 27 16:36 linkfile
+    808864781 -rw-r--r-- 2 bbrydsoe folk 21 May 27 16:36 testfile
+    ```

+    808864781 is the inode, which is identical.
+An inode (index node) is a concept in Linux/Unix.
+Each object in a filesystem is represented by an inode.
+It is a data structure which stores basic info about files, directories, or other file system objects.
+More here if you are interested: <a href="https://www.cyberciti.biz/tips/understanding-unixlinux-filesystem-inodes.html" target="_blank">Understanding UNIX / Linux filesystem Inodes</a>.

+### Soft/symbolic links

 !!! note "Create a symbolic link to a directory"